Infinage/cpp-experiments/json-parser/README.md

 make test
 ```

 This will execute `validate-json.out` on the test files and print the results to the console.
+Tests under `test/extras` are not included by default and must be run manually if desired.

 ## Creating Sample JSON Documents